Why I Never Went On A “Typical” College Spring Break

 Co-founder, Creative Director

-Her heart belongs to: leather jackets, live music, Moscow Mules and getting that perfect picture
+Her heart belongs to: hoop earrings, live music and Moscow Mules

 Her guilty pleasures: frequenting the taco truck down the street a minimum of two times a week and talking to strangers’ dogs in Central Park